 - (g) Cost recovery. - (I) Each utility shall include in its low income tariff terms and conditions how costs of the program will be recovered. - (II) Program cost recovery. - (A) Program cost recovery shall be based on a fixed monthly fee. - (B) The maximum impact on residential rates shall be no more than \$00.31 per month. - (C) In order to determine monthly rates applicable to rate classes other than residential, program costs shall be allocated to each retail rate based on each rate class's share of the test year revenue requirement established in the utility's last Phase II rate case, or under another reasonable methodology supported by quantifiable information.
-The monthly rate per this subparagraph to be charged each rate schedule customer shall be clearly stated on a tariff sheet. - (D) Utilities shall separately account for the cumulative program cost recovery and cumulative program and administrative costs to determine if the net of program cost recovery and program and administrative cost are in balance during the program year. - (i) By December 31, 2016, utilities shall determine if the total cumulative cost recovery amount exceeds total cumulative program and administrative costs through September 30, 2016.
-If at that time total cumulative cost recovery exceeds total cumulative program and administrative costs by 50 percent or more, the over collected amount shall be refunded to all customers in accordance with rule 4410. - (ii) Beginning December 31, 2017 and in each year thereafter, the utility shall file a report with the Commission in the most recent miscellaneous proceeding for annual low-income filings detailing the net difference between program cost recovery and program costs as of September 30 of each year.
+The monthly rate per this subparagraph to be charged each rate schedule customer shall be clearly stated on a tariff sheet. - (D) Utilities shall separately account for the cumulative program cost recovery and cumulative program and administrative costs to determine if the net of program cost recovery and program and administrative cost are in balance during the program year. - (i) Beginning October 31, 2018 and in each year thereafter, the utility shall file a report with the Commission in the most recent miscellaneous proceeding for annual low-income filings detailing the net difference between program cost recovery and program costs as of September 30 of each year. - (1) Should the net difference of program cost recovery over program costs be greater than 50 percent derived in (ii) above, either positive or negative, and the utility is not currently at the maximum impact for non-participants, the utility shall file with the Commission an advice letter and tariff pages seeking approval for the rates determined in subparagraph 4412(g)(II)(D) in order to bring the projected recovery in balance for the ensuing 12 month period.
+The revised Residential charge shall not exceed the maximum impact for non-participants in subparagraph 4412(g)(II)(C). - (III) The following costs are eligible for recovery by a utility as program costs: - (A) program credits or discounts applied against bills for current usage; - (B) program credits applied against pre-existing arrearages; - (C) program administrative costs; and

-Attachment D - Adopted Gas Rules in Clean Format Decision No. C16-1034 PROCEEDING NO. 16R-0607EG Page 6 of 9
+Attachment C - Proposed Rules in Legislative Format Decision No. C19-0847 Proceeding No. 19R-0564EG Page 6 of 9